Daniel-K-Ivanov/notes-on-software-architecture/README.md

 - Services must be stateless (except for persistence and caching layers)
 - Scale out instead of Scale up

+**Good enought Architecture**:
-"There is no good or bad architecture without context; architecture needs to take specific quality attributes into account"
+- There is no good or bad architecture without context; architecture needs to take specific quality attributes into account
+- Highly specific code is preferable to sophisticated configuration
+- Small is not always beautiful
+- Centralised responsibility hurts